This mapo tofu recipe is a popular Chinese dish from the Sichuan province of tofu and pork or beef stir fried in a spicy chili-bean sauce.

 How to Make Mapo Tofu - the Recipe Method

 Boil the Tofu.
 Bring a small pot of water to a boil with 1/2 teaspoon salt.
-Add the cubed tofu and boil for 5 minutes.
+Then, add the cubed tofu and boil for 5 minutes.
 Remove from heat and set aside.
 Blanching the tofu relaxes and seasons the tofu, making it more supple.
 Boil a bit longer and the outer edges will firm up a bit.
-You can skip this step if you wish.
+In fact, you can skip this step if you wish.

 Cook the Pork.
 While the tofu is blanching, heat 1 tablespoon peanut oil in a large pan or wok over medium heat.
 Cook the pork for 5 minutes, stirring occasionally, or until cooked through.
 Transfer to a plate or bowl and set aside.